cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 }
 ```

-**About COM Program IDs:**
-- `Excel.Application` is the registered COM identifier for Excel
+The `ProgramId` is the registered COM identifier for the application.
-- Other simulators have different Program IDs (e.g., `DWSIM.Automation` for DWSIM)

 ## Step 5: Implement the Simulator Client

-Create `NewSimClient.cs`.
-This implements the `ISimulatorClient` interface, which the SDK uses to interact with your simulator.
+Create `NewSimClient.cs`, which implements the `ISimulatorClient` interface for simulator interaction.

 ```csharp
 using Cognite.Simulator.Utils;